-Few advisors understand the amount of time, effort, and planning that goes into hosting a seminar.
+Few financial professionals understand the amount of time, effort, and planning that goes into hosting a seminar.
 The process involves far more than simply throwing up a few pop-up banners and going through a presentation.
 From the pre-seminar planning, day of set up, and post-seminar follow-up, here is an overview of some of the steps involved to execute a successful seminar.

 The first steps in your planning process should start 6-8 weeks before your event date.